Residency Contact

 Pharmacy Operations Manager

-Dr. Torbett received a Bachelor of Arts degree from the University of Tennessee in 2008, and then continued her educational pursuits at the University of Tennessee Health Science Center, obtaining her Doctor of Pharmacy degree in 2013.
-While at UTHSC, Dr. Torbett was one of the first participants in the Doctor of Pharmacy/Master of Business Administration dual-degree program that was done in conjunction with the Fogelman College of Business at the University of Memphis, completing her MBA in 2013.
-She completed an ASHP-accredited PGY1 Pharmacy Residency at the VA Tennessee Valley Healthcare System in Nashville, Tennessee in 2014 and was the inaugural PGY2 Cardiology Pharmacy Resident at the VA TVHS.
-Upon completion of her PGY2, Dr. Torbett stayed at VA TVHS as an acute care pharmacist prior to accepting a position as Erlanger’s Cardiology Clinical Pharmacy Specialist in late 2015.
-Dr. Torbett obtained board certification in pharmacotherapy in 2014, followed by board certification in cardiology in 2019.
+Dr. Harris received a Bachelor of Arts degree from the University of Tennessee in 2008 then continued her education at the University of Tennessee Health Science Center, obtaining her Doctor of Pharmacy degree in 2013.
+While at UTHSC, Dr. Harris was one of the first graduates in the Doctor of Pharmacy/Master of Business Administration dual-degree program done in conjunction with the Fogelman College of Business at the University of Memphis.
+She completed an ASHP-accredited PGY1 Pharmacy Residency at the VA Tennessee Valley Healthcare System in Nashville, Tennessee in 2014 and was the inaugural PGY2 Cardiology Pharmacy Resident at VA TVHS.
+Upon completion of her PGY2, Dr. Harris accepted a position as Erlanger’s Cardiology Clinical Pharmacy Specialist in late 2015.
+She obtained board certification in pharmacotherapy in 2014, followed by board certification in cardiology in 2019.
 She was honored as the External Preceptor of the Year for South College of Pharmacy for the 2018-19 academic year.
-She currently serves as the Pharmacy Operations Manager and is the preceptor for the longitudinal hospital practice rotation of the PGY1 residency program.
-She volunteers with the Junior League of Chattanooga and is the immediate Past-President of the Board of Directors.
-She has a strong interest in leadership and leadership development and was a member of the 2020-2021 class of Leadership Chattanooga through the Chattanooga Chamber of Commerce and was part of the 2021 inaugural cohort of Erlanger’s Emerging Leaders Program.
-In her free time, she enjoys spending time with her family, cheering on the Tennessee Vols, Peloton workouts, reading, and spending time at the lake or beach.
-Dr. Torbett has served as the PGY1 Residency Director at Erlanger since 2018.
+Dr. Harris has served as the Pharmacy Operations Manager for Erlanger since 2022 and is the preceptor for the longitudinal hospital practice, management, and leadership rotations of the PGY1 residency program.
+She volunteers with the Junior League of Chattanooga and is a Past-President of the Board of Directors.
+She has a strong interest in leadership and leadership development and was a member of the 2020-2021 class of Leadership Chattanooga through the Chattanooga Chamber of Commerce and the 2021 inaugural cohort of Erlanger’s Emerging Leaders Program.
+In her free time, she enjoys spending time with her husband and son, cheering on the Tennessee Vols, reading, and spending time at the lake or beach.
+Dr. Harris served as the PGY1 Residency Director at Erlanger from 2018-2023.

 Drug Diversion/Medication Safety Specialist

-Dr. Williams earned a Doctor of Pharmacy degree from Florida Agricultural & Mechanical University College of Pharmacy & Pharmaceutical Sciences in 2012, followed by a MBA with a concentration in Health Services Administration from Strayer University in 2015.
-After completion of her PharmD, she practiced as a retail pharmacy manager for 9 years.
-She transitioned to hospital pharmacy in November of 2021 as the Drug Diversion/Medication Safety Specialist.
-She serves on the Medication Safety Committee and the Diversion Oversight Committee, amongst others.
-In her free time, Dr. Williams enjoys traveling, trying new restaurants, and spending time with her two daughters.
+Dr. Ashley M. Williams earned her Doctor of Pharmacy degree from Florida Agricultural & Mechanical University College of Pharmacy & Pharmaceutical Sciences in 2012.
+She went on to complete an MBA with a concentration in Health Services Administration from Strayer University in 2015.
+Following her PharmD, Dr. Williams spent nine years as a retail pharmacy manager before transitioning to hospital pharmacy in November 2021.
+She currently serves as the Drug Diversion/Medication Safety Specialist, where she plays an active role on the Medication Safety Committee, the Diversion Oversight Committee, and several other interdisciplinary teams.
+In 2025, she earned the ASHP Pharmacy Accreditation & Regulatory Certificate, further strengthening her expertise in compliance and patient safety.
+Outside of her professional responsibilities, Dr. Williams enjoys traveling, exploring new restaurants, attending concerts, and spending quality time with her two daughters.

 Critical Care